Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 With [Azure Managed Identity], both problems are solved.
 This sample shows how a Web App can authenticate to Azure Key Vault without the need to explicitly create an Azure AD application or manage its credentials.

->Here's another [auto deploy or operate Azure resources on Windows] sample that shows how to programmatically deploy an ARM template from a .NET Console application running on an Azure VM with a Managed Identity.
+>Here's another [Auto deploy or operate Azure resources on Windows] sample that shows how to programmatically deploy an ARM template from a .NET Console application running on an Azure VM with a Managed Identity.

->Here's another [how a .NET Core application deployed on an Azure Linux VM] sample that shows how to programmatically call Azure Services from an Azure Linux VM with a Managed Identity.
+>Here's another [How a .NET Core application deployed on an Azure Linux VM] sample that shows how to programmatically call Azure Services from an Azure Linux VM with a Managed Identity.

 ## Prerequisites